MP for Holborn and St Pancras

 Prime Minister and First Lord of the Treasury

 Sir Keir Starmer is the Prime Minister and First Lord of the Treasury, and leader of the Labour Party.
-He has been the MP for Holborn and St Pancras since 2015, and previously led the Labour Party in opposition from 2020 to 2024, with senior shadow roles including Shadow Secretary of State for Exiting the European Union and service on the Home Affairs Committee early in his parliamentary career.
+He has represented Holborn and St Pancras since 2015 and has previously served as Leader of the Official Opposition and in senior shadow roles before becoming prime minister in July 2024.

 Generated 21 February 2026